 Dechert on April 27 confirmed that it has canceled its usual 10-week summer associate program in light of the COVID-19 pandemic and instead will host virtual meetings to provide the participants with some visibility into the law firm and its community.
 The firm said it will pay the summer associates for six weeks, has offered its second-year summer associates permanent positions and will invite back its one first-year summer associate for next summer.

-Dentons on April 16 reportedly announced it would be reducing pay for all U.S. lawyers and staff who earn more than $60,000.
+Dentons on April 16 reportedly reduced pay for all U.S. lawyers and staff who earn more than $60,000.
 Partners will see reductions in draws of at least 20%, though the most highly compensated partners will see much higher cuts.
 All other attorneys and staff will see cuts of up to 20%, depending on their salaries.
 Anyone who earns $60,000 or less won't see a reduction.
-The firm also reportedly said it would furlough business services staff members — less than 5% of its overall staff — for three months.
+The firm also reportedly furloughed business services staff members — less than 5% of its overall staff — for three months.
+On Sept.
+11, the firm confirmed it was offering early retirement packages to U.S. business professionals and paralegals who are 62 years old or older by the end of the year and who have been with the firm at least 15 years.
+The firm also said that beginning Oct.
+1, it would roll back by 50% the reductions in draw and compensation for all partners and employees.

-Dickinson Wright on May 1 said it will temporarily reduce pay from between 0% and 15% for nonpartner attorneys and staff, reduce and potentially delay partner distributions and delay raises and bonuses to the year's end.
-The firm also canceled its summer associate program, but plans to provide job offers to all participants.
+Dickinson Wright PLLC on May 1 said it will temporarily reduce pay from between 0% and 15% for nonpartner attorneys and staff, reduce and potentially delay partner distributions, and delay raises and bonuses to the year's end.
+The firm also cancelled its summer associate program, but plans to provide job offers to all participants.
 It also deferred the start of the fall first-year associate class to January 2021.
+In September, the firm reduced pay cuts to between 0% to 7.5%, In October, the firm confirmed that as of Sept.
+30, it had fully restored pre-pandemic pay to employees making over $80,000 per year, reversing a remaining temporary 7.5% pay cut, and had fully restored periodic partner distributions.

 Dinsmore & Shohl confirmed to Law360 on April 23 that it had laid off and furloughed "a small number" of staff in response to the economic downturn, as well as deferred a portion of partner distributions.
 An April 23 report indicated that some of those hit by the layoffs and furloughs included attorneys.